top of page

 5. How much will the project cost?

-The EAA Reservoir is part of the Comprehensive Everglades Restoration Plan, a joint project by the federal government and the State of Florida.
-The state, which owns the land, has spent $290 million constructing the 6,500-acre stormwater treatment area, while the federal government will construct the reservoir itself, at an estimated cost of $3 billion.
+The EAA Reservoir is part of the Comprehensive Everglades Restoration Plan (CERP), which is the world's largest environmental restoration project, and is a joint undertaking by the federal government and the state of Florida.
+The state, which owns the land, has dedicated significant funding to construction of the 6,500-acre STA, while the federal government will construct the reservoir itself, at an estimated cost of over $3 billion.

 EAA Reservoir is part of the Everglades Restoration Plan